omicron-b/scripts/README.md

 ### When using GNOME and GnuPG, pinentry may use wrong frontend

+This could be fixed with a [config file](https://wiki.archlinux.org/index.php/GnuPG#pinentry)
-Copy `/usr/bin/pinentry` to `/usr/local/bin/pinentry` (the later should be first in $PATH) and edit to specify correct backend:
+Another option is to copy `/usr/bin/pinentry` to `/usr/local/bin/pinentry` (the later should be first in $PATH) and edit to specify correct backend:
 ```
 #!/bin/sh
 exec /usr/bin/pinentry-gnome3  "$@"